pinobatch/pently/README.md

 # Pently

-A NES music engine that supports both NES playback and NSF.
+A music engine for NES that supports both NES playback (with sound effects) and NSF.

 Documentation can be found in `docs/` and example tracks can be found in `musicseq.pently`.